dawenl/bp_nmf/README.md

 **Note**: BP-NMF uses L-BFGS-B solver from [scipy.optimize](http://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.fmin_l_bfgs_b.html#scipy.optimize.fmin_l_bfgs_b) to jointly optimize multiple univariate functions, which may lead to numerically-unstable result.
 For more stable result (but much slower), one can replace L-BFGS-B with a univariate solver on each nonconjugate variable.

+**Note of Note**: Since for all the nonconjugate variables update, we are essentially solving an numerical optimization problem with L-BFGS (and haven't figured out a way to do multiplicative-type of update yet), BP-NMF can take quite a while if the input matrix is large (> 2 minutes of 22.05 kHz signals with 1024-point DFT and 50% overlap).
+Try not to process a huge recording.

 ### Folder structure:
 * code: contains the code for inference, utils, the experiments. **Note**: All the files with the name `exp_*.py` are meant to run with [IPython Notebook](http://ipython.org/notebook.html).
 Also, [librosa](https://github.com/bmcfee/librosa) is required for all the signal processing components in the experiments sciprts.
 * notes: a detailed derivation of the full variational inference